 Operating segments are identified as components of an enterprise about which discrete financial information is available for evaluation by the chief operating decision-maker ("CODM") in deciding resource allocation and assessing performance.
-The Company's Chief Executive Officer and Chief Financial Officer work together as the CODM.
+The Company's Chief Executive Officer is the CODM.
 The Company's CODM reviews financial information presented on a consolidated basis for the purposes of making operations decisions, allocating resources and evaluating financial performance.
 Consequently, the Company has determined it operates in one operating and reportable segment.